 For dinner, we suggest one of the most typical dishes of Porto: the Francesinha.

 At Passos Manuel Street, head for Café Santiago.
 The house dates back to 1959 and its Francesinha is considered one of the best in Porto.
 As such, it’s not uncommon to find a queue at the door.
-The bread used in this dish is cooked in wood-fired oven, sausages and steak are of the best quality.
-And, of course, the sauce, the big star (and the best kept secret) of this dish.
+The bread used in this dish is cooked in a wood-fired oven, and the sausages and steak are of the best quality.
+As is, of course, the sauce, the big star (and the best kept secret) of this dish.

-Avoid renting a car to visit the center of Porto.
+– Avoid renting a car to visit the center of Porto.
 All locations are accessible on foot and parking in the middle of the city can be a real nightmare.
-Use taxis or Uber to make bigger distances, such as the airport route.

 Pin for later!

-If you have any other prepositions for this One Day in Porto Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Porto Itinerary feel free to share it in the comments below!